superpowr/onboarding-comments/README.md

 ####Project: Comments
 We are very excited to have you beginning the POWr onboarding process and we hope you are too!

-But - More to the point.
 The purpose of this repository is to introduce you to some of the tools/techniques we use at POWr and test your ability to use/learn them while building a production-ready product.
 If you have experience with the listed tools, it should take roughly **6 hours**.
 Not having experience with this environment does not disqualify you from succeeding, but you should expect it to take longer.

 You will be building a **"comments" application**.
 One of the most effective ways to build a community around any idea is to give that community the ability to discuss that idea!